 In search of the Sunda Clouded leopard

 This is the third night of our 10-day mammal-watching trip in Deramakot Forest Reserve in the Malaysian state of Sabah in Borneo and so far, it has rained every day and every night.
 But we are a team on a mission.
-We are here to see the elusive wild cats, particularly the Sunda Clouded leopard of Borneo – a cat so rarely-seen that not much is known about its life in the wild.
+We are here to see the elusive wild cats, Borneo’s Sunda Clouded leopard – a cat so rarely-seen that not much is known about its life in the wild.